jezzsantos/saastack/docs/how-to-guides/010-subdomain-module.md

 * It usually contains one or more vertical slices of the software (Infrastructure + Application + Domain).
 It can be deployed standalone in some kind of runtime host (i.e. a web server or serverless container), or it can be deployed with one or more other modules in a shared host (i.e. a modular-monolith).

 * The module is independent of other modules.
-It likely communicates with other modules via HTTP, (or other protocols like queues, messages buses etc).
+It likely communicates with other modules via HTTP, (or other protocols like queues, messages buses etc.).
 It can be independently tested in isolation or as part of a larger collection of modules.

-* It defines it's own dependencies and configures itself within the host it is registered in.
+* It defines its own dependencies and configures itself within the host it is registered in.
 The host instructs the module on when to register its dependencies, and when to configure itself.

 The module is a class in a file like `CarsModule.cs` (plural form).
 The class derives from `ISubdomainModule`, like this: